Where Eagles Dare: Plot

-Afterwards, Smith reveals the truth: believing German spies have extensively infiltrated British intelligence, MI6 identified Thomas, Berkeley, and Christiansen as suspects, and launched the mission to prove this and obtain the identities of their accomplices and commander.
-Schaffer then fatally shoots Kramer and Rosemeyer.
-The team and Carnaby make their escape, taking Thomas, Berkeley, and Christiansen as prisoners.
+With the list in his hand, Smith reveals the truth: believing that German spies have extensively infiltrated British intelligence, MI6 identified Thomas, Berkeley, and Christiansen as suspects and launched the mission, both to prove this and to obtain the identities of their agents and commander.
+Smith's ploy is interrupted by the arrival of SS Major von Hapen, who suspects everyone, but Smith causes a distraction which allows Schaffer to fatally shoot von Hapen, Kramer, and Rosemeyer.
+The team, including Mary and Carnaby, escape and take Thomas, Berkeley, and Christiansen as prisoners.

 As alarms sound, Schaffer sets explosives around the castle while Smith radios Rolland for extraction.
-The group travel to the cable car station, sacrificing Thomas as a decoy.
-Berkeley and Christiansen break free and attempt to escape; both are killed by Smith.
-Reunited with Heidi on the ground, the team uses a bus to battle their way onto an airfield and escape aboard a Ju 52 transport, with Turner waiting onboard.
+The group travels to the cable car station, sacrificing Thomas as a decoy.
+Berkeley and Christiansen attempt to escape on a cable car but are killed by Smith.
+The team escapes on the next cable car.
+Reunited with Heidi in the village, they battle their way onto an airfield in a bus and escape aboard a Ju 52 aircraft, with Turner waiting onboard.

-In the air, Smith reveals that Kramer identified Turner as Germany's top spy in Britain, confirming Rolland's suspicions.
-Turner chose Smith to lead the mission, believing he was a German double agent—unaware he was working undercover for Rolland.
-To ensure the mission's success, Smith secretly recruited Mary—his trusted ally—and Schaffer, who had no ties to the compromised MI6.
-To avoid a humiliating court martial and execution, Turner is permitted to jump from the aircraft to his death.
+Smith reveals that Kramer identified Turner as Germany's top spy in Britain, confirming Rolland's suspicions.
+Turner chose Smith to lead the mission, believing him to be a German double agent, but unaware that he was working undercover for Rolland.
+To ensure the mission's success, Smith secretly recruited Mary, his trusted ally, and Schaffer, who had no ties to the compromised MI6.
+To avoid a humiliating court-martial and execution, Turner is permitted to jump from the aircraft to his death.
 As the exhausted operatives fly home, Schaffer wryly suggests that Smith keep his next mission "all-British".